-Is lavender one of your favorite scents for DIY beauty recipes?
-Learn how to make easy Homemade Lotion Bars with a few natural ingredients.
+Lavender is one of the best scents for DIY beauty recipes.
+Learn how to make easy this Homemade Lotion Bar recipe with a few natural ingredients to soothe dry skin.

 Lavender is one of my all time favorite scents.
 It is so relaxing and calming – and it’s cleansing at the same time.
 It’s wonderful.